-1) From Counseling and Coordination to Investigation
+1) From Counseling and Negotiation to Investigation

-The university and departmental counseling services will report to the EVP in charge in cases in which the departmental dean or director is personally involved in a case of harassment, and will also report to the EVP in charge (through the departmental dean or director in cases being handled by a departmental counseling service) in circumstances in which it is objectively deemed difficult for the department to solve the problem by conducting an investigation.
+The university and departmental counseling services will report to the EVP in charge in cases in which the departmental director is personally involved in a case of harassment, and will also report to the EVP in charge (through the departmental director in cases being handled by a departmental counseling service) in cases in which there are objective circumstances in which an investigation by the

+Departmental Human Rights Committee would make the problem more difficult to resolve.
 The EVP in charge will consider the information provided, and decide whether or not the matter can be appropriately handled at the departmental level.
-If it is deemed that an investigation at the departmental level would be problematic, the investigation will be undertaken at the university-level.
+If it is deemed that an investigation at the departmental level would be problematic, the investigation will be undertaken at the university level.